Tips On Designing T-Shirts And Sellling Them Online

 How to set up your document settings and the proper dimensions for t-shirt designs.

-- Dimensions should be 15 X 18 in inches or 4500 X 5400 pixels, either way, works.
+- Dimensions should be 15 X 18 inches or 4500 X 5400 pixels, either way, works.
 Either is the same size just in different methods of measurements.

 - Another important setting you need to have is having at least 300 X 300 pixels/inches in the resolution settings.

 - Depending on what program you are using the color mode should ideally be CMYK (this is print colors), if not just pick RGB colors.
 I’ve been using Gimp, and Gimp only has RGB, but if you are using Photoshop or Illustrator, you should have CMYK.

 - Get Adobe Photoshop or Illustrator, this is what the pros use, but if you are unable to afford this, there are other free programs out there like: Gimp and Inkscape.

 Where To Learn Graphic Design Or T-Shirt Design?

 There is no real substitute for learning graphic design other than learning from a school or course.
 One of the best possible places to learn how to design t-shirts and graphic design is at Skillshare.
 Skillshare is a great place to learn about graphic design as they have many experts that will adequately teach you.

 Why do I recommend Skillshare?

 Great Question, because it only $10.00 a month with over 15,000 classes.
 Yep, just $10.00 a month.
 Cheap!

-Well, Skillshare’s usually $10.00 a month, but because your viewer to my website, you can get your first month free by clicking below.
+Well, Skillshare’s usually $10.00 a month, but because your viewer of my website, you can get your first month free by clicking below.
 That’s unlimited access to over 15,000 classes on everything from design to photography, to marketing, to technology.
 You learn at your own pace as well, another great benefit for busy people.